gypsydave5/gypsydave5.github.io/_drafts/lazy_sunday_js.md

 with the other arguments.

-So far so good - but what needs to go inside `addThisLater()` to make it work as above.
-As it turns out, not much:
+So far so good - but what needs to go inside `addThisLater()` to make it work as we describe it above?
+As it turns out, not that much:

 ```javascript
 function lazyEval (fn) {